Research

 • Alisaie Eckelbarger

-• Duccio Macconi (PhD candidate in astrophysics at University of Bologna)
+• Duccio Macconi (PhD in astrophysics from the University of Bologna, Italy, 2022)

 • Nelitha Kulasiri